istio/istio.io/content/help/ops/traffic-management/troubleshooting/index.md

 ---

 This section describes common problems and tools and techniques to observe issues related to traffic management.

-## Traffic distribution not accurately reflecting route rule weighs
+## Route rules don't seem to affect traffic flow

-For the current Envoy sidecar implementation, up to 100 requests may be required for the desired distribution to be observed.
+With the current Envoy sidecar implementation, up to 100 requests may be required for weighted version distribution to be observed.

-## Route rules have no effect on my application

 If route rules are working perfectly for the [Bookinfo](/docs/examples/bookinfo/) sample, but similar version routing rules have no effect on your own application, it may be that